ArthurChassaing/EndlessRunner/README.md

 Launch the game from the Unreal Engine editor or export it to the platform of your choice.

 ## Controls
-Movement: Use the arrow keys or ZQSD to move the character along the track.
+Movement: Use ZQSD to move the character along the track.